snarfmason/sinatra-unit/README.md

 -----------

 The idea is to instantiate your Sintra class and then execute the web request blocks on the instance that you have created.
-It uses the test_request method (and shortcuts like test_get, test_post, etc) to look up the block using the same route matching logic that Sinatra would use when receiving a request from Rack.
+It uses the `test_request` method (and shortcuts like `test_get`, `test_put`, etc) to look up the block using the same route matching logic that Sinatra would use when receiving a request from Rack.

+This is a really early piece of work right now, and isn't even a gem yet.
+It's just a class I include in `spec_helper.rb`.

 Usage
 -----

-Best thing to do right now is just read web_app_spec.rb for usage examples.
-But a few examples.
-But the general idea is:
+Best thing to do right now is just read `web_app_spec.rb` for usage examples, but the general idea is:

     app = WebApp.new
     response = app.test_get '/hi'